Azure-Samples/openai-end-to-end-baseline/README.md

 1. Obtain the App gateway certificate

-   Azure Application Gateway support for secure TLS using Azure Key Vault and managed identities for Azure resources.
+   Azure Application Gateway includes support for secure TLS using Azure Key Vault and managed identities for Azure resources.
 This configuration enables end-to-end encryption of the network traffic using standard TLS protocols.
 For production systems, you should use a publicly signed certificate backed by a public root certificate authority (CA).
-Here, we will use a self-signed certificate for demonstrational purposes.
+Here, we will use a self-signed certificate for demonstration purposes.

    - Set a variable for the domain used in the rest of this deployment.

      ```bash
-     export DOMAIN_NAME_APPSERV_BASELINE="contoso.com"
+     DOMAIN_NAME_APPSERV="contoso.com"
      ```

    - Generate a client-facing, self-signed TLS certificate.

      :warning: Do not use the certificate created by this script for actual deployments.
 The use of self-signed certificates are provided for ease of illustration purposes only.
-For your App Service solution, use your organization's requirements for procurement and lifetime management of TLS certificates, _even for development purposes_.
+For your App Service solution, use your organization's requirements for procurement and lifetime management of TLS certificates, *even for development purposes*.

      Create the certificate that will be presented to web clients by Azure Application Gateway for your domain.

      ```bash
-     openssl req -x509 -nodes -days 365 -newkey rsa:2048 -out appgw.crt -keyout appgw.key -subj "/CN=${DOMAIN_NAME_APPSERV_BASELINE}/O=Contoso" -addext "subjectAltName = DNS:${DOMAIN_NAME_APPSERV_BASELINE}" -addext "keyUsage = digitalSignature" -addext "extendedKeyUsage = serverAuth"
+     openssl req -x509 -nodes -days 365 -newkey rsa:2048 -out appgw.crt -keyout appgw.key -subj "/CN=${DOMAIN_NAME_APPSERV}/O=Contoso" -addext "subjectAltName = DNS:${DOMAIN_NAME_APPSERV}" -addext "keyUsage = digitalSignature" -addext "extendedKeyUsage = serverAuth"
      openssl pkcs12 -export -out appgw.pfx -in appgw.crt -inkey appgw.key -passout pass:
      ```